stephen-shopopop/neovim/README.md

 ## 📝 Notes

-- Cette configuration utilise **lazy.nvim** comme gestionnaire de plugins
+- This configuration uses **lazy.nvim** as plugin manager
-- Les plugins sont installés automatiquement au premier lancement
+- Plugins are installed automatically on first launch
-- La configuration est compatible avec Neovim 0.9.0+
+- The configuration is compatible with Neovim 0.9.0+
-- Les LSP sont gérés via **Mason** pour une installation simplifiée
+- LSP servers are managed via **Mason** for simplified installation

-## 🤝 Contribution
+## 🤝 Contributing

-N'hésitez pas à ouvrir une issue ou une pull request pour proposer des améliorations !
+Feel free to open an issue or pull request to suggest improvements!

-## 📄 Licence
+## 📄 License

-Cette configuration est libre d'utilisation et de modification.
+This configuration is free to use and modify.